A fundamental question in fluid dynamics: vorticity generation

 Fig. 2 Hypothetical inviscid fluid (blue-purple shapes) near a perfectly smooth solid surface (black line).
 'Inviscidity' is assumed only for the flow, but not for the entire fluid-solid domain.

-If, after reading this, you think that this explanation is too simple and you want to make it more complicated, consider that a Lagrangian approach is able to explain the behavior of detached fluid particles by a "little balls-and-sticks" scheme [1].
+If, after reading this, you think that this explanation is too simple and you want to make it more complicated, consider that a Lagrangian approach can explain the behavior of detached fluid particles by a "little balls-and-sticks" scheme [1].
 In the end, CFD is simpler than some people want to make it seem; the complexity is in the methods chosen (for meshing and approximating the solution), but not in its nature (it is quite similar to solid mechanics!*), at least not for the incompressible case.

 Paradoxically, the most popular answer so far ("yes": viscosity is required for vorticity generation at surfaces) is consistent with the current interpretation of Potential Flow Theory (PFT), which models laminar (a supposedly vorticity-free field; in fact, vorticity is concentrated in an infinitesimally thin boundary layer; see Fig. 3) flow patterns around general geometries, avoiding any flow separation and thus giving unphysical results, especially for bluff body configurations in the upper Reynolds number limit (Re→∞), where such a theory is theoretically established.
 This is probably the reason why the PFT is no longer well accepted (or unknown!) by most fluid dynamists (or maybe it is, according to the present test results!), since it does not solve correctly for flow separation cases.
 As an alternative, solutions based on the Navier-Stokes equations (mostly in their Eulerian formulation) have become the standard in the last decades to approximate the fluid-flow behavior around objects and more complex phenomena.